 In southern Georgia, Interstate 75 had several business loops that served cities such as Valdosta, Tifton, and Cordele.
 These business connections lead to U.S. 41 through these towns.
 At Macon, Interstate 75 meets Interstate 16, which connects Savannah to Atlanta.
 The Interstate 475 bypass is worthwhile for saving a few miles between Florida and Atlanta.

 All of Interstate 75 between the Florida state line and Macon carries six overall lanes.
-The stretch between Exit 18 (Georgia 133) and the Crisp/Dooly County Line near Milepost 106 was expanded as part of a $776-million project constructed between 1996 and April 8, 2011.2 Work added lanes on the inside of the freeway right of way with a concrete barrier median separating traffic.
+The stretch between Exit 18 (SR 133) and the Crisp/Dooly County Line near Milepost 106 was expanded as part of a $776-million project constructed between 1996 and April 8, 2011.2 Work added lanes on the inside of the freeway right of way with a concrete barrier median separating traffic.
 Many overpasses were also raised to current Interstate standards.

 Further north at the city of Macon, Interstate 75 again faces construction.
 Beginning at Hardeman Avenue and concluding at Pierce Avenue, the north-south route will see reconstruction and widening.
 This includes improvements to the western terminus interchange of Interstate 16 at Exit 165.
 Planning to improve the deficiencies at this interchange have been underway since the early 1980s.
 These processes initially culminated with the agreement of the preferred alternative at a Public Information Meeting held on October 24, 2000.
-3.3 miles of the freeway was expanded leading northwest from Macon by November 2013,3 but continued delays pushed back road work at I-16 to fall 2016.
+3.3 miles of the freeway was expanded leading northwest from Macon by November 2013,3 but continued delays pushed back road work at I-16 to Fall 2016.
 See the Georgia I16/I75 Project web site for more details.

 Continuing northward, Interstate 75 maintains six lanes to the metro Atlanta area, where the freeway swells with 16 overall lanes along side I-85 on the Downtown Connector.
 Traffic and capacity issues plague the Atlanta metropolitan area routine and improvement projects are always ongoing or in development.
 One such plan was the “Freeing the Freeways” mega project.
 Split in a series of projects strung out between 1976 and 1994, work along I-75 rebuilt the freeway from the Downtown Connector northwest to the Perimeter Highway (Interstate 285) from 1982 to 1987.
 Redesign of the Downtown Connector, including an overhaul of the junction with Interstate 20, followed between 1985 and 1988.